 I always wanted to fly.
 As soon as I knew what a pilot was, I wanted to be one.
 My family lived under a busy airway between London and Europe, so I spent a childhood with head turned skyward, watching for airliners aloft: silent flashes of silver leading lines of white.
-There were dreams of wings, an imagination full of jet power and flights of freedom.
-In just the first years of life I had learnt how to crawl, walk, and then run—so why now not fly?
+There were dreams of wings, an imagination full of jet power and three-dimensional freedom.
+In just the first few years of life I had learnt how to crawl, walk, and then run — so why now not fly?
 Yet at age twenty-one I found myself working as a car salesman five dull days a week.

 My friends tried the normal things: new motorbikes, new homes, new wives.
 We then had to fly more just to pay the bills that had piled up in trying to cover our boredom with flight.
 In the continued search for new thrills I headed to a little airport in the country, where someone said you could do a first parachute jump for cheap.

 The pocked country road descended and bent hard right.
 Trees in full green plumage arched overhead, touching, forming a short tunnel of an entrance.
 I burst out into full sunlight, blinding me as I looked for the jumping school.
 It did not look promising: a decrepit trailer-home, a pick-up truck rusting its way back to being an iron deposit, and then the first sign that this really was an airport, an old empty corrugated hangar.
 I drove on.